 Beyond the normal changes that come with age, the risk of developing a serious eye disease, such as age related macular degeneration and glaucoma, increases.
 Routine eye exams are essential to keeping your eyes healthy.
 Your eye doctor can determine whether your symptoms are caused by an eye problem or are a normal byproduct of aging.

 If you or a loved one suffers from impaired vision, we can help.
-To find out more and to schedule your annual eye doctor's appointment, contact Bandon and Coquille Vision Center in Bandon today.
+To find out more and to schedule your annual eye doctor's appointment, contact Bandon & Coquille Vision Center and Eye Center of Gold Beach in Bandon today.